Out of the Woods: Live performances and other usage

 During promotion of 1989, Swift performed "Out of the Woods" on televised shows including Jimmy Kimmel Live!, The Ellen DeGeneres Show, and Good Morning America.
 She performed the song as part of the "1989 Secret Sessions", live streamed by iHeartRadio and Yahoo! on October 27, 2014, the same day the album was released.
 On the 1989 World Tour in 2015, Swift included the song as the penultimate number on the regular set list.
 Swift played a stripped-down rendition of "Out of the Woods" on piano at the Grammy Museum in Los Angeles on September 30, 2015; John Blistein from Rolling Stone praised this version over the synth-pop production for better conveying the emotional sentiments of the lyrics.

 On December 3, 2015, she sang the song on piano at Hamilton Island in Australia as part of a Nova 96.9 radio program.
 Swift performed "Out of the Woods" as the opening number to the 58th Annual Grammy Awards on February 15, 2016.
 She also included the song in the set lists of her shows at the Formula 1 Grand Prix in Austin on October 22, 2016, and DirecTV's pre-Super Bowl event Super Saturday Night in Houston on February 4, 2017.
 Swift sang "Out of the Woods" as a "surprise song" during the stops in Toronto and Auckland of her Reputation Stadium Tour (2018) and the stop in Nashville of her Eras Tour (2023–2024).
 Later on in the tour, she also performed the song in a mashup with "Is It Over Now?"
 (2023) in Buenos Aires and Paris, included "Clean" (2014) in London, "Getaway Car" (2017) in Milan, "All You Had to Do Was Stay" (2014) in Miami, and with "Us" (2024) in Toronto with American singer-songwriter Gracie Abrams.

 Rock singer Ryan Adams recorded a country folk-oriented cover of "Out of the Woods" for his track-by-track cover of Swift's 1989.
 Yahoo! writer Oscar Gracey said that the cover "makes us want to hike through a forest, find a clearing, and mourn the relationships that didn't quite work out", and The A.V.
 Clubs Annie Zaleski viewed that Adams's acoustic production "exacerbates the song's uncertainty about a relationship's status".

+"Out of the Woods" vocals was sampled on Swift's 2022 promotional single "Question...?".
+The sample was awarded "Favorite Use of a Sample" at the 2023 iHeartRadio Music Awards.